-Carnegie West is part of the third wave of repair work scheduled for a total of ten Cleveland Public Library branches in 2018.
+Carnegie West is part of the third wave of repair work scheduled for a total of nine Cleveland Public Library branches in 2018.
 The Lorain, Glenville, Harvard-Lee, and Jefferson branches have already undergone maintenance work, and additional branches will follow on a rolling basis.
 While some of the resulting repairs may not be immediately noticeable on sight, this maintenance work is imperative to ensure our facilities are safe, sustainable, and ADA compliant.

 Carnegie West’s repairs will focus on:

 - ADA accessibility updates